Deepak5j/VivritiCapital/README.md

-# This repository will updated soon.
+# This repository will updated soon. (after MAY 27, 11:00 PM IST 😃)

 # VivritiCapital